Rebuild TRUST. Reinvent your Marriage.

 In each case, I help you explore these deeper issues in a healing fashion.

-a) Trust that your partner will be faithful.
+The couple must connect the "WHY" the affair happened to a plan for change.
 In doing so, you will both learn to recognize and manage your differences so that you can stay committed even at times when you do not feel loved or wanted in the relationship.
-We will identify specific steps that you will take in these circumstances and thus provide "Trust Building Evidence" (T.B.E) that the betrayal will not happen again.
+We will identify specific steps that you will take in these circumstances and thus provide "Trust Building Evidence" (T.B.E)" that the betrayal will not happen again

-Books: Not Just Friends, After the Affair / Getting Past the Affair / Torn Asunder (Christian) , You, Him and the Other Woman.
-These books can help but they will probably not be enough.
+These books can help tremendously but they will probably not be enough.
 Personalized support by an experienced therapist is usually key to survive the crisis and rebuild the relationship.